 Can I drive my rental car to the beach?

 No. First of all, it’s illegal to drive past the parking lot.
 Secondly, the land between the parking lot and the beach is treacherous for cars with huge ruts and gulleys that your average saloon car can’t handle.
-Thirdly, Big Island’s car rental companies specifically forbid driving to green sand beach in their cars, even if you rent a 4×4.
+Thirdly, Big Island’s car rental companies specifically forbid driving to the beach in their cars, even if you rent a 4×4.

 Should I use the 4×4 shuttles at the beach?